practical-software/practical-software.github.io/projects/worddough.md

 Word Dough is a revamp of the popular New York Times game "Wordle," designed to elevate the competitive experience with additional features.
 This custom version incorporates a login and registration system, allowing players to track their progress and compete against each other through a dynamic leaderboard.

+Throughout the development of Word Dough, I worked independently, which required me to build my problem-solving and project management skills.

+Since this was my first full-stack application, I was able to learn the intricacies of PHP, MySQL, and MySQLi.
+I also learned the importance of API integrations and a secure user authentication system.

 ## Key Features: